Simplifying generic smooth maps to the 2-sphere and to the plane: Elimination of indefinite folds of certain indices

-This implies that the inclusion induces an isomorphism $H_i(F) \to H_i(M)$.
-Since $B$ and $F$ are simply connected by Lemma~\ref{lemma:p1} and $M$ is $k$--connected, we see that $B$ and $F$ are also $k$--connected.
+for $i < (n-3)/2$.
+This implies that the inclusion induces an isomorphism $H_i(F) \to H_i(M)$ for $i < (n-3)/2$.
+Since $B$ and $F$ are simply connected by Lemma~\ref{lemma:p1} and $M$ is $k$--connected with $k < (n-3)/2$, we see that $B$ and $F$ are also $k$--connected by the Hurewicz theorem.
 This completes the proof. \end{proof}

 Then, using the above lemma and an argument similar to that in the proof of Theorem~\ref{thm:ob2}, we get the following.

 \begin{thm} Let $M$ be a closed simply connected $n$--dimensional manifold with $n \geq 7$ odd.
 Suppose $M$ is $k$--connected for an integer $k$ with $1 \leq k \leq (n-5)/2$.
 Then, there exists a stable map $f : M \to \R^2$ without cusp points such that $f$ has no fold points of absolute index $i$ with $1 \leq i \leq k$. \end{thm}